Skriv ut Lukk vindu

 Electrical Engineering deals about applied electrical technology.
 It is a complex and dynamic discipline ranging from microelectronics through electromagnetism to high-power technology, from development of tomorrow's information technology to automation and instrumentation of complex industrial processes.
 Electronic engineers have for decades revolutionized our ordinary day.
 The concept "high tech" is largely based on innovations in the field of electrical engineering.
 Within the range of this discipline, you have the opportunity to learn to master a diverse range of skills.

-The Master program will provide you a solid understanding of areas such as computer engineering, signal processing, control engineering, power electronics, microprocessor technology and programming, mechatronics and electric motor drives and electromagnetism.
+The master's program will provide you a solid understanding of areas such as computer engineering, signal processing, control engineering, power electronics, microprocessor technology and programming, mechatronics and electric motor drives and electromagnetism.
 You will also work in practical, industry-related project, which provides additional opportunity for academic study.
 Both the projects and the final thesis is usually performed in cooperation with companies.
 This gives you the unique opportunity to get in contact with a possible future employer.

 Programme structure